berkkarahan/forecasting-case-study/README.md

 # forecasting-case-study
 A forecasting case study.
-The final output for the challenge is reached through running make_prediction.py .
+The final output for the challenge is reached through running make_prediction.py.
 There are several jupyter notebooks showing / explaining the reasoning behind what is used in the final submission stage.

-In order to see how I reached from notebook0 to final notebook please see the flowchart.jpg file.
+To view the notebooks, please see initial-sub and other branches.

 A general overview of the challenge can be seen in the Forecasting_Case_Study.pdf